socrata/datasync/resources/control-config.md

 The `columns` and `skip` options enable configuration of how the columns within the CSV/TSV align with those of the dataset.

 `columns`: List of column names in the following format `["col_id1","col_id2",..]`.
 If it’s `null` then the first line of the CSV/TSV after any skipped records is used.
 If specified, it must be an array of strings, and must not contain nulls.
-**IMPORTANT NOTE:** the column names, whether provided in “columns” or in the first row of the CSV/TSV, must be column identifiers (API field names), not the display name of the columns.
+**IMPORTANT NOTE:** the column names, whether provided in “columns” or in the first row of the CSV/TSV, must be the [API field names]({{ site.root }}/resources/faq-common-problems#how-do-i-find-the-api-field-names-for-my-columns.html), not the display name of the columns.

 `skip`: Specifies the number of rows to skip before reaching the header.